Leptogenesis from spontaneous symmetry breaking during inflation: Post-inflationary Higgs relaxation

-where, using $\dot{\theta} = \dot{\phi}/\Lambda$, the inflaton velocity is contributed as a centrifugal force and leads to the symmetry breaking. {\footnote{By using the field redefinitions $\theta \equiv \phi/\Lambda$ and $R\equiv (\Lambda^2 + h^2)^{1/2}$, the kinetic terms of inflaton become canonically normalized in the polar representation.
-In this representation the symmetry breaking in the radial mode is manifest as $h^4 = (R^2 -\Lambda^2)^2$, see more discussion in \cite{Wu:2018lmx}.}} Since energy conservation requires that the expectation value $\dot{\theta}_{\rm osc}$ during reheating to be much greater than $\dot{\theta}_0$, the tachyonic mass in the Higgs potential is largely increased and triggers the evolution of the Higgs field.
+where, using $\dot{\theta} = \dot{\phi}/\Lambda$.
+The inflaton velocity acts as a centrifugal force and leads to the symmetry breaking.\footnote{By the field redefinitions $\theta \equiv \phi/\Lambda$ and $R\equiv (\Lambda^2 + h^2)^{1/2}$, the kinetic terms of the inflaton can be canonically normalized in the polar representation.
+In this representation, the symmetry breaking in the radial mode is manifest as $h^4 = (R^2 -\Lambda^2)^2$; see more discussion in \cite{Wu:2018lmx}.} Since energy conservation requires that the expectation value $\dot{\theta}_{\rm osc}$ during reheating be much greater than $\dot{\theta}_0$, the tachyonic mass in the Higgs potential increases and triggers the evolution of the Higgs field.
 The change of the Higgs potential from inflation to reheating for this scenario is illustrated in the right-panel of Figure~\ref{fig_Higgs_potential}.